spicelang/spice/docs/docs/language/builtins.md

 `template`: Template string, which can contain placeholders for values, passed as args to the `printf` builtin. <br>
 `args`: Arbitrary number of arguments of any type.
 The particular type and the order of the types have to match the placeholders of the template string.

-Within the template string you can use the `\n` control character to achieve a line break.
+Within the template string you can use control characters like the `\n` control character to achieve line breaks.
 This works on Linux and Windows the same way.

 ### Placeholders
 | Placeholder | Type                        | Output                                        | Example      |